An Overview of Root Canals

 Alternatives to Root Canal Therapy

 Saving your natural teeth is the very best option, if possible.
-Your natural teeth allow you to eat a wide variety of foods necessary to maintain proper nutrition.
+Your natural teeth make it possible for you to eat a wide variety of foods necessary to maintain proper nutrition.
 The root canal procedure is the treatment of choice.

 The only alternative to a root canal procedure is having the tooth extracted.
 The tooth would then be replaced with a bridge, implant, or removable partial denture to restore chewing function and prevent adjacent teeth from shifting.
 These alternatives not only are more expensive than a root canal procedure but require more treatment time and additional procedures to adjacent teeth and supporting tissues.